tentone/nunuStudio/README.md

 	- Download the last release from the github repository and unzip it
 	- Run the start.sh or start.bat file (depending on your OS)
 - There is also a fully functional web version available on the project webpage

+### Building
+- To build nunuStudio Java, NodeJS and Windows are required
+- After installing the required software run the build.bat file inside the build/tools folder
+- The building system generates builds for the runtime and for the editor

 ### License
 - nunuStudio uses a MIT license (Available on GitHub page)